-- (A) Includes \$562.2 million and \$231.2 million of servicer advances receivable related to Agency MSRs, respectively, recoverable from the Agencies. - (B) Includes \$166.5 million and \$41.6 million of servicer advances receivable related to Ginnie Mae MSRs, respectively, recoverable from Ginnie Mae.
-Reserves for advances associated with Ginnie Mae loans in the MSR portfolio are considered in the MSR fair valuation through a nonreimbursable advance loss assumption. - (C) Net of \$50.1 million and \$98.0 million, respectively, in accruals for advance recoveries.
+(A) Includes \$583.9 million and \$562.2 million of servicer advances receivable related to Agency MSRs, respectively, recoverable either from the borrower or the Agencies.

+- (B) Includes \$181.2 million and \$166.5 million of servicer advances receivable related to Ginnie Mae MSRs, respectively, recoverable from either the borrower or Ginnie Mae.
+Expected losses for advances associated with Ginnie Mae loans in the MSR portfolio are considered in the MSR fair valuation through a non reimbursable advance loss assumption. - (C) Net of \$27.5 million and \$50.1 million, respectively, in unamortized advance discount and reserves, net of accruals for advance recoveries.
+These reserves relate to inactive loans in the foreclosure or liquidation process.

-New Residential's Servicer Advances Receivable related to Non-Agency MSRs generally have the highest reimbursement priority (i.e., "top of the waterfall") and New Residential is generally entitled to repayment from respective loan or REO liquidation proceeds before any interest or principal is paid on the bonds that were issued by the trust.
+New Residential's Servicer advances receivable related to Non-Agency MSRs generally have the highest reimbursement priority pursuant to the underlying servicing agreements (i.e., "top of the waterfall") and New Residential is generally entitled to repayment from respective loan or REO liquidation proceeds before any interest or principal is paid on the bonds that were issued by the trust.
 In the majority of cases, advances in excess of respective loan or REO liquidation proceeds may be recovered from pool-level proceeds.
 Furthermore, to the extent that advances are not recoverable by New Residential as a result of the subservicer's failure to comply with applicable requirements in the relevant servicing agreements, New Residential has a contractual right to be reimbursed by the subservicer.
-New Residential assesses the recoverability of Servicer Advance Receivables periodically and as of December 31, 2019 and December 31, 2018, expected full recovery of the Servicer Advance Receivables.
+New Residential assesses the recoverability of servicer advance receivables periodically and as of December 31, 2019, expected full recovery of the Servicer Advance Receivables.
+For advances on loans that have been liquidated, sold, paid in full or modified, the Company reserved \$22.9 million for expected non-recovery of advances as of December 31, 2020.